 Family Contribution Appeal

-Please note that if the Expected Family Contribution (EFC) on the FAFSA is "0" the student has already been awarded the maximum amount of aid they are eligible to receive.
+Note: If the Expected Family Contribution (EFC) on your Student Aid Report (SAR) is "0" you have already been offered the maximum amount of aid you are eligible to receive.
 Also, not all appeals will result in additional financial aid.

 - Conditions that may be considered for appeal

 - Conditions that may not be considered for appeal